Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

-When $\Hcal$ and $\Gcal$ are infinite, a version \pref{thm:large-strata-complexity} also holds when the complexities of the $\Hcal$ and $\Gcal$ are appropriately bounded; see \pref{thm:infinite-strata-complexity} for a formal statement.
+When $\Hcal$ and $\Gcal$ are infinite, a version of \pref{thm:large-strata-complexity} also holds when the complexities of $\Hcal$ and $\Gcal$ are appropriately bounded; see \pref{thm:infinite-strata-complexity} for a formal statement.

-Though the algorithm and resulting predictors of \pref{thm:large-strata-complexity} and \pref{thm:infinite-strata-complexity} are reasonably simple, the per-group excess error rates are suboptimal.
-Statistical learning theory suggests that if we knew \emph{a priori} which group $g$ we would be tested on, then performing ERM on the i.i.d.\ training examples restricted to $g$ would lead to an excess error rate of $O( \sqrt{\log (|\Hcal|)/ \#_n(g)})$ in the finite setting~\citep{shalev2014understanding}.
-The rates proven for our simple predictor are inferior to this theoretical rate both in exponent and in dependence on the minimum probability mass of a group.
+Though the algorithm and resulting predictors of \pref{thm:large-strata-complexity} and \pref{thm:infinite-strata-complexity} are quite simple, the per-group excess error rates are suboptimal.
+Statistical learning theory suggests that if we knew \emph{a priori} which group $g$ we would be tested on, empirical risk minimization (ERM) on the i.i.d.\ training examples restricted to $g$ would lead to an excess risk of $O( \sqrt{\log (|\Hcal|)/ \#_n(g)})$ in the finite setting~\citep{shalev2014understanding}.
+The rates in \pref{thm:large-strata-complexity} have two undesirable properties when compared to this theoretical rate: they have a worse exponent, and they depend on the minimum probability mass among all the groups.

 Our next result shows that the theoretical rate suggested by per-group ERM can be achieved in the multi-group learning setting, modulo a logarithmic factor in $|\Gcal|$.